MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/security-compliance-overview.md

 Microsoft Teams relies heavily on Exchange Online, SharePoint, and Skype for Business Online for core productivity scenarios, like meetings, calendars, interop chats, and file sharing.
 Conditional access policies that are set for these cloud apps apply to Microsoft Teams when a user directly signs in to Microsoft Teams - on any client.

 Microsoft Teams is supported separately as a cloud app in Azure Active Directory conditional access policies.
-Conditional access policies that are set for the Microsoft Teams cloud app apply to Microsoft Teams when a user signs in.
+Conditional Access policies set for the Microsoft Teams cloud app apply only to Microsoft Teams when a user signs in.
 However, without the correct policies on other apps like Exchange Online and SharePoint, users may still be able to access those resources directly.
 For more information about setting up a conditional access policy in the Azure portal, see [Azure Active Directory Quickstart](/azure/active-directory/active-directory-conditional-access-azure-portal-get-started).

 Microsoft Teams desktop clients for Windows and Mac support modern authentication.
 Modern authentication brings sign-in based on the Azure Active Directory Authentication Library (ADAL) to Microsoft Office client applications across platforms.